simolus3/drift/docs/index.md

   - VM apps
   - Web apps via `AlaSQL` or a different engine?
 - References (can be expressed via custom constraints, see issue [#14](https://github.com/simolus3/moor/issues/14))
-- When inserts / updates fail due to invalid data, explain why that happened